tboggs300/terraform-projects/README.md

 # terraform-projects
-This repository is a place to show examples of HashiCorp's Terraform in use.
+This repository is a place to show examples of HashiCorp's Terraform in use as well as help others learn.
 To use Terraform in your project, check out [their site](https://www.terraform.io/)

 # Deploying Infrastructure